groundh0g/codetopia.com/_posts/2015-11-21-day-thirteen.md

 There are still a number of fonts that don't properly load.
 The error logs indicate that the fonts are corrupt.
 I doubt that.
 I think the browser is just a bit pickier than the OS.
 I've been able to use those fonts in other apps.
 I'm making a note to research at a later time, and I'm leaving the errant fonts in the collection in the hopes that I'll be able to resolve whatever the issue is.

-For the curious, you can check out the current iteration of the font picker dialog by visiting [the test page](http://fpack.moreoncode.com/fontsPreview-OLD.html) and clicking the `Popup` button.

 If you know of any sources for free-for-commercial-use fonts, feel free to leave a link in the comments.
 I appreciate your help.
 I'm currently pulling fonts from the following sources:

 * [Google Fonts](https://www.google.com/fonts)